Day of the Tiles: Riots

-A noncommissioned officer of the Royal Navy, commanding a patrol of four soldiers, gave the order to open fire into the mob.
+A noncommissioned officer of the Royal Regiment of the Navy, commanding a patrol of four soldiers, gave the order to open fire into the mob.
 One civilian was killed and a boy of 12 wounded.
-To the east of the city, the Royal Navy soldiers were forced to open fire in order to protect the city's arsenal, fearing that the rioters would seize the weapons and ammunition.
-Meanwhile, Colonel Count Chabord began deploying the regiment of Austrasia to aid and relieve the Royal Navy soldiers.
+To the east of the city, the Royal Regiment of the Navy soldiers were forced to open fire in order to protect the city's arsenal, fearing that the rioters would seize the weapons and ammunition.
+Meanwhile, Colonel Count Chabord began deploying the regiment of Austrasia to aid and relieve the Royal Regiment of the Navy soldiers.

 Three of the city's four consuls gathered at the City Hall and attempted to reason with the crowd.
 However, their words were silenced amidst the clamour of the mob.
 Through great difficulty, the consuls made their way through the crowds and eventually took refuge with the officers of the local garrison.
 Later that evening, the Duke of Clermont-Tonnerre withdrew his troops from the streets and hotel to prevent further violence from escalating the situation.
 The Duke managed to narrowly escape the hotel before the crowd completely looted the inside.
-With control of the hotel lost, the Royal Navy troops were ordered to return to their quarters.
+With control of the hotel lost, the Royal Regiment of the Navy troops were ordered to return to their quarters.

 At six, a crowd estimated at ten thousand people shouting "Vive le parlement!" forced the judges to return to the Palace of the Parlement of Dauphiné (Palais du Parlement du Dauphiné) by flooding them with flowers.
 Throughout the night, carillons sounded triumphantly, a large bonfire crackled on Saint-André square surrounded by a crowd that danced and sang "Long live forever our parliament!
 May God preserve the King and the devil take Brienne and Lamoignon."

 On 10 June, the local commander attempted to appease the spirits of the crowd, with no success.
 Under the orders of exile pronounced against them by the King, the parlementaires were forced to flee from Grenoble on the morning of 12 June.
 Order was fully restored in the city on the 14th of July by Marshal Vaux, who replaced the Duke of Clermont-Tonnerre.

 The commander of the troops found the situation so alarming that he agreed to allow the meeting of the Estates to proceed, but not in the capital.
 A meeting was therefore arranged for the 21 July 1788 at the nearby village of Vizille.
 This meeting became known as the Assembly of Vizille.